 Warren Buffett made reference to this in his 1989 annual report, calling it a “double dip”.
 This visual reference shows how buying a stock below its intrinsic value can have two benefits.
 (1) the long term gains in intrinsic value that the companies have achieved; (2) the additional gains as the market corrected the prices of these companies, raising their valuations in relation to those of the average business.

 Many of history’s great investors have suggested that the key to their success lay not in what they did, but rather in what they did not do.
 They did not yield to their emotions or to the pressure to follow the crowd.
 Instead, they focused on the business they owned and watched as their value compounded over time.

 There are different ways that we can implement these ideas.
 We are always on the lookout for good ideas ourselves.
-We also team up with other like minded individuals, such as Charles Brandes with Brandes Investment Partners, Ned Goodman with Dynamic Mutual Funds, and Peter Cundill with Mackenzie Financial.
+We also team up with other like minded business partners, such as Value Partners, Edgepoint, Dixon Mitchell, Antares and Leon Frazer.

 Investments, TFSAs, RRSPs, RESPs & RDSPs

 - High interest Savings Accounts (through referral)